cellgeometry/heteromotility/README.md

 `Heteromotility` is a tool for analyzing cell motility in a quantitative manner. `Heteromotility` takes timelapse imaging data as input and calculates 70+ 'motility features' that can be used to generate a 'motility fingerprint' for a given cell.
 By analyzing more features of cell motility than most common cell tracking methods, `Heteromotility` may be able to identify novel heterogenous motility phenotypes.

 `Heteromotility` also contains a suite of tools to quantify and visualize cell state spaces, and dynamic state transitions within the state space.
 While these tools were developed for use with `Heteromotility` features, they may be applied to any arbitrary time-series feature set.
-These tools are implemented modularly, separate from the core `Heteromotility` feature extraction package.

-Heteromotility is developed by [Jacob Kimmel](http://jacobkimmel.github.io/) in the [Brack](http://www.bracklab.com/) and [Marshall](http://biochemistry2.ucsf.edu/labs/marshall/) Labs at the [University of California, San Francisco](http://www.ucsf.edu/).
+`Heteromotility` is developed by [Jacob Kimmel](http://jacobkimmel.github.io/) in the [Laboratory of Cell Geometry](http://cellgeometry.ucsf.edu/) in the [Center for Cellular Contstruction](http://ccc.ucsf.edu) at the [University of California, San Francisco](http://www.ucsf.edu/).

 We've posted a pre-print applying `Heteromotility` analysis to quantify dynamic cell state transitions in muscle stem cells and a cancer cell model.
 Check it out on bioRxiv!